lockys/Learn.programming/readme.md

 This are some learning resources I'm going to read and keep in mind.
 **I collect useful links & resources into issue for tracking them more conveniently.**
 :arrow_upper_right: [Move to issues](https://github.com/lockys/Learning/issues)
-[Old List](https://github.com/lockys/Learning/blob/master/resource-list.md) - Will not be updated.

 Categories
 ==